 It dwarfs anything else that could be called a swing.
 A few mature trees had been sacrificed to provide the timber for this giant kiik but it fits in with the rustic surroundings.
 Seats chained to metal frames in Singapore playgrounds look sterile compared to this.
 ‘You can get six, eight, all the village kids to stand on it at once.
 Who wants to have a go?’

 My virgin Estonian swing experience

 I jump at the chance, along with the youngest of the Americans.
-I wonder aloud if the three of us are enough to get such a large swing going.
+I wonder aloud if the three of us have enough combined strength to get such a large and heavy swing going.

 ‘No problem, I can do with my own power.’

 The three of us clamber onto the planks as the others watch on, and the initial rocking is all Tarmo needs to get started.
 Pushing down with his hips and legs with each cycle, we gradually gain altitude.
 He continues the conversation casually as he works the rhythm, while the two visitors focus on using their legs in a way they are inexperienced in.
 The lad clearly grew up doing this.

 “When it gets too hot in summer you can use this to create your own breeze.
 It’s good exercise too.”